INTRODUCTION

 Another way I link the Paschal Mystery and the

-instance links the Eucharist we receive with the Manna that the Israelites
+the Eucharist we receive with the Manna that the Israelites receive in the

-a link with each sacrament.
-However, not all the sacraments are clearly
+each sacrament.
+However, not all the sacraments are clearly explicit.
+I take

 his arms, supported by Aaron and Hur on each side.